krinkin/marketing-autotrainer/Auto_Trainer_Market_Research_Report_2025_reviewed.md

 ### 7.3 Weaknesses

 **Resource Constraints**:
-- Limited initial funding for marketing and sales
+- Limited  (or NO) initial funding for marketing and sales
 - Small team competing against well-funded competitors
 - Need for multiple technical integrations

 **Market Challenges**:
 - Education market typically slow to adopt new technologies
 - High customer acquisition costs in B2B segment
-- Complex compliance requirements across markets
+- Complex compliance requirements across markets (maybe not so important in b2c #todo )

 **Product Limitations**:
 - Dependent on quality of input documents